 To ensure your family members are well-equipped to support you, consider the following steps:

-- Review and update your plans regularly to reflect any changes in your circumstances or wishes.
+- Review and update your plans regularly to reflect any changes in your circumstances, health, or wishes.

-Effective communication can significantly reduce the stress and uncertainty that family members might face when making decisions on your behalf.
+Effective communication can significantly reduce the stress and uncertainty that family members face when making decisions on your behalf.
+When your family knows what you want, they can act with confidence rather than second-guessing every decision.

 Benefits of Clear Communication